The Working Origins Timeline

 Agile Cultures

-Behavioral expressions during this time included specialized group roles, exploration and creativity, planning and improved episodic memory, and the sharing of abstract ideas across groups—including concepts of future places and times.
+Behavioral expressions during this time included specialized tools and group roles, exploration and creativity, planning and improved episodic memory, and the sharing of abstract ideas across groups—including concepts of future places and times.

 Tilling & Tending

-From roughly 15,000 to 2,500 years ago, human populations domesticated most of the plants and animals that would become the foundation of civilization.
+From roughly 15,000 to 2,500 years ago, neolithic Homo sapiens domesticated most of the plants and animals that would become the foundation of civilization.

 Major changes in lifestyle and behavior included new technologies, village-based (sedentary) living, new diseases, specialized crafts, and expanded trading systems.